Bulletproof Compliance Docs for Field Teams

 The Anatomy of Bulletproof Compliance Documentation

-Pillar one is proof of presence
+Pillar one: Proof of presence

-Pillar two is proof of work
+Pillar two: Proof of work

 | Element | What it proves | Why it matters |